syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Stamp-and-Overlay.md

 doc.Save("NewPDF.pdf")

 {% endhighlight %}
+{% endtabs %}

 ## Transform PDF

 PDF pages can be converted to PdfTemplate object if you want to create a booklet or just place a few pages onto a single page like an image.
 You can create the template using the following code.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new document.